jteppinette/amp/README.md

 2. `git clone https://github.com/jteppinette/amp.git`

-3. `vagrant up` - _Initialize and provison the Ubuntu Trust 64 virtual machine._
+3. `vagrant up` - _Initialize the Ubuntu Trust 64 virtual machine._

+5. `ansible-playbook provision/development.provisioner.yml -i localhost.inventory.ini -u vagrant -k`

-4. `vagrant ssh` - _Create an ssh tunnel using port 2222 on the localhost ip._
+6. `vagrant ssh` - _Create an ssh tunnel using port 2222 on the localhost ip._

-5. `cd /vagrant/app-server`
+7. `cd /vagrant/app-server`

-6. `source venv/bin/activate`- _Activate the Python2.7 virtual environment.
+8. `source venv/bin/activate`- _Activate the Python2.7 virtual environment.
 This virtual environment contains all necessary Python packages.
 These packages are described in the requirements file located at /vagrant/app-server/requirements.txt._

-7. `python manage.py createsuperuser` - _Create a user by following the Django *createsuperuser* command prompts.
+9. `python manage.py createsuperuser` - _Create a user by following the Django *createsuperuser* command prompts.
 This superuser will be used to create companies and administor the AMP system._

-8. Visit `http://localhost:8080/admin` and login with your superuser credentials.
+10. Visit `http://localhost:8080/admin` and login with your superuser credentials.

-9. Create a new Company by visiting the  *Company* page listed in the *App* panel of the administrator site.
+11. Create a new Company by visiting the  *Company* page listed in the *App* panel of the administrator site.

-10. Create a new CIP Manager for this Company by visiting the  *Users* page listed in the *Authentication* panel of the administrator site.
+12. Create a new CIP Manager for this Company by visiting the  *Users* page listed in the *Authentication* panel of the administrator site.

-11. Visit `http://localhost:8080/` and login as the CIP Manager that you have just created. - _This is the account that can be used to fully manage this individual company._
+13. Visit `http://localhost:8080/` and login as the CIP Manager that you have just created. - _This is the account that can be used to fully manage this individual company._

 ## Development